Ailtirí na hAiséirghe: Relationship with Irish republicanism

 Ó Cuinneagáin made strong efforts to court Irish republicans, providing film screenings, books, gramophone records and Aiséirghe literature to republican internees and becoming a prominent member of the Green Cross Fund which helped send financial assistance to the families of republican prisoners.
 Prior to founding the party Gearóid Ó Cuinneagáin had led Aicéin, the youth wing of the republican party Córas na Poblachta and had helped secure the presidency of Conradh na Gaelige for the IRA internee Seán Ó Tuama.
 He had also been a writer for An tÉireannach and the Wolfe Tone Weekly.
 As a result, he could claim to be a member of the Irish republican community and had developed close relationships with Irish republicans over the years.

 Tarlach Ó hUid, editor of IRA newspaper War News and co-founder of the Irish Republican Radio station became an active member of the party as did Gearóid Ó Broin, a member of the IRA Army Council.
-IRA Adjuntant-General, Tomás Ó Dubhghaill, gave the party his approval.
+IRA Adjutant-General, Tomás Ó Dubhghaill, gave the party his approval.
 An IRA internee in the Curragh reported to Roger McHugh that many of his fellow internees supported Ó Cuinneagáin.
 In 1943 Francis Stuart, speaking on the German propaganda broadcast Redaktion-Irland, urged Irish voters to support Aiséirghe and Córas na Poblachta.
 An Irish soldier who joined the movement reported that the Dublin branch consisted entirely of "Nazis and people who were in the IRA".
 G2 and MI5 noted that Aiséirghe members were often found attending Sinn Féin meetings and speaking from their platforms along with the fact several Aiséirghe officials had Sinn Féin pedigrees.

 Tensions sometimes developed between the Irish Republican Army and Aiséirghe.
 When Tomás Óg Ó Murchadha criticised the IRA in 1944, many Balbriggan party members who were also members of the IRA resigned.
 Some Aiséirghe activists resented the IRA for their lack of focus on the revival of the Irish language.
 The leader of the Cork organisation, Seosamh Ó Coigligh, accused Ó Cuinneagáin in a letter criticising him of causing the party to be regarded as an appendage of the IRA and Sinn Féin.